Express 2.3: Converting Decimal to Different Number Forms

 Watch the teacher solve the problem with clear explanations

-00:03 Break down the number into whole number and remainder
+00:06 First, separate the number into a whole number and a remainder.

 Step-by-step written solution